 Specific Humidity

-The 850 mb scatter plot for January indicates that the observations and modeled values are more closely related at low moisture levels, generally under 5 g kg-1.
+The 850-mb scatter plot for January indicates that the observations and modeled values are more closely related at low moisture levels, generally under 5 g kg-1.
 The correlation between these data becomes weaker at high moisture levels indicated by the large number of outliers especially those to the right of the red 1:1 line suggesting observed values are erroneously high or the WRF simulation is producing values that are too low.
 The July scatter plot shows that while the correlation appears to be slightly weaker where most of the data lies, there are fewer extreme outliers.